 Select a school that meets the needs of parents

-If it’s not possible to find a kind of part-time learning vocational college, you will then need to ensure that you make arrangements for someone to look after the kids or take them to the doctor on days when they are not well.
+If it’s not possible to find a kind of part-time learning vocational school, you will then need to ensure that you... ...make arrangements for someone to look after the kids.

 Look for child care services in your area

 In the United States and other developed countries, the government offers child care assistance for parents who want to return to college.